siraben/zkeme80/README.md

 words standard-conforming.

 ### Did you write all of this?
-Not *all* of it.
 Most of the assembly code outside of `forth.scm` was taken from [SmileyOS](https://www.ticalc.org/archives/files/fileinfo/442/44227.html), which itself is based on an older version of the [KnightOS Kernel](https://github.com/knightos/kernel).
-I chose SmileyOS because it seemed like the most "minimal" needed to get nasty stuff such as locking/unlocking flash, display routines, key routines etc. out of the way.
+I chose SmileyOS because it was the most "minimal" needed to get nasty stuff such as locking/unlocking flash, display routines, key routines etc. out of the way.
 Code here that doesn't exist in SmileyOS was taken from public sources, including the current version of KnightOS.
 The rest